home-assistant/plugin-dns/README.md

-# Hass.io CoreDNS
+# Home Assistant CoreDNS plugin

-This is for HassOS and is the login shell for Hass.io based systems.
+This is for HassOS and is the login shell for supervised systems.